talos-rit/project_documentation/backlogs/idea_soup.md

 	- AI gives user suggestions based on all footage coming in (not as wanted)
 		- high skill user
 		- post-processing
-    - Moving between set positions? (like multiple angles in a security room)
-        - "Virtual cameras"?
-        - guesses on movement to where the subject will be standing and moves to new camera position to show the subject at that new location

 - Visualizer to see what the tracking algo sees